paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md

     (ii) Two-thirds among States that qualify for assistance under [section 467f(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section467f/e&num=0&edition=prelim), to each such State in proportion to—

-      (I) the number of dams in the State that are listed as State-regulated dams on the inventory of dams maintained under [section 467d of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467d); as compared to
+      (I) the number of dams in the State that are listed as State-regulated dams on the inventory of dams and low-head dams maintained under [section 467d of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467d); as compared to

-      (II) the number of dams in all States that are listed as State-regulated dams on the inventory of dams maintained under [section 467d of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467d).
+      (II) the number of dams in all States that are listed as State-regulated dams on the inventory of dams and low-head dams maintained under [section 467d of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467d).

-  (B) *Maximum amount of allocation*

-    (i) *In general* — The amount of funds allocated to a State under this paragraph may not exceed 50 percent of the reasonable cost of implementing the State dam safety program.

-    (ii) *Fiscal year 2015 and subsequent fiscal years* — For fiscal year 2015 and each subsequent fiscal year, the amount of funds allocated to a State under this paragraph may not exceed the amount of funds committed by the State to implement dam safety activities.
+  (B) *Maximum amount of allocation* — The amount of funds allocated to a State under this paragraph for a fiscal year may not exceed the amount that is equal to 4 times the amount of funds committed by the State to implement dam safety activities for that fiscal year.

   (C) *Determination* — The Administrator and the Board shall determine the amount allocated to States.

-**(b) National dam inventory** There is authorized to be appropriated to carry out [section 467d of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467d) $500,000 for each of fiscal years 2019 through 2023.
+**(b) National inventory of dams and low-head dams** There is authorized to be appropriated to carry out [section 467d of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467d) $500,000 for each of fiscal years 2019 through 2028.

-**(c) Public awareness** There is authorized to be appropriated to carry out [section 467g–2 of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467g-2) $1,000,000 for each of fiscal years 2019 through 2023.
+**(c) Public awareness** There is authorized to be appropriated to carry out [section 467g–2 of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467g-2) $1,000,000 for each of fiscal years 2019 through 2028.

-**(d) Research** There is authorized to be appropriated to carry out [section 467g of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467g) $1,450,000 for each of fiscal years 2019 through 2023, to remain until expended.
+**(d) Research** There is authorized to be appropriated to carry out [section 467g of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467g) $1,450,000 for each of fiscal years 2019 through 2028, to remain until expended.

-**(e) Dam safety training** There is authorized to be appropriated to carry out [section 467g–1 of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467g-1) $750,000 for each of fiscal years 2019 through 2023.
+**(e) Dam safety training** There is authorized to be appropriated to carry out [section 467g–1 of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467g-1) $750,000 for each of fiscal years 2019 through 2028.

-**(f) Staff** There is authorized to be appropriated to FEMA for the employment of such additional staff personnel as are necessary to carry out sections 467f through 467g–1 of this title $1,000,000 for each of fiscal years 2019 through 2023.
+**(f) Staff** There is authorized to be appropriated to FEMA for the employment of such additional staff personnel as are necessary to carry out sections 467f through 467g–1 of this title $1,000,000 for each of fiscal years 2019 through 2028.

 **(g) Limitation on use of amounts** Amounts made available under this subchapter may not be used to construct or repair any Federal or non-Federal dam.